 A Certified Pre-Owned Vehicle, also known as a CPO, is a used car with low mileage, no history of major accidents, and is backed by the manufacturer.

 Each manufacturer has different criteria for what constitutes a CPO.
 For some, those three letters are a stamp of greatness.
 Others have a very loose interpretation.
-That’s why we’ve compiled what we believe to be some of the best and worst CPO programs throughout the auto industry.
+That’s why we’ve compiled the best and worst CPO programs throughout the auto industry.

-So, which manufacturer should you frequent when looking for a CPO?
+So, which manufacturer should you pick when looking for the best possible CPO?

 Read on to find out!

 Hyundai is the first on our list of great non-luxury CPO programs.
 To be considered a CPO under Hyundai, the car has to be less than five vehicle generations old.

 The Hyundai CPO program comes with the remainder of a new vehicle’s five-year/60,000 mile comprehensive warranty.
 There’s also a powertrain warranty that covers 10 years and 100,000 miles.

 Hyundai puts its CPOs through a 173-point inspection.
 That includes a deep dive into the mechanics, safety, and appearance of the vehicle.

 Hyundai also offers a wealth of extras for their CPOs.